The Importance of FUN (in Life & in Yoga)!

 So dude, have some fun!

 The critical importance of happiness for health and well-being is supported by modern medical science and psychology.
-Physical, mental and emotional health are all affected by our level of happiness; therefore, patients are commonly prescribed Prozac and other mood stabilising drugs for the management of chronic pain and illness.
+Physical, mental and emotional health are all affected by our level of happiness; therefore, patients are commonly prescribed Prozac and other mood stabilizing drugs for the management of chronic pain and illness.
 However, evidence suggests that this same effect can be achieved in a much more holistic way (Monroe, 2012).

 New, innovative fields of medical treatment are emerging in response to the recognition of the critical importance of happiness in general well-being.
 These include Medical Clowning and Laughter Therapy.
-Research is increasingly revealing that the power of fun is not to be underestimated; a recent Israeli study has revealed significantly higher success rates for in-vitro-fertilisation in women who were visited by ‘medical clowns’ during the recovery time following the procedure.
+Research is increasingly revealing that the power of fun is not to be underestimated; a recent Israeli study has revealed significantly higher success rates for in-vitro-fertilization in women who were visited by ‘medical clowns’ during the recovery time following the procedure.
 This research was developed following studies which indicated the health benefits associated with laughter as a stress-reducer, and conversely, the adverse effects of stress of health.
-The results of the study are attributed to the reduction of stress hormones during fertilisation (Friedler et al., 2011).
+The results of the study are attributed to the reduction of stress hormones during fertilization (Friedler et al., 2011).
 Evidence also suggests that laughter and happiness assist in strengthening the immune system, increasing longevity, and improving the way patients cope with illness, just to name a few (for a review see Monroe, 2012).

 Considering the medical evidence supporting the incredible stress-reducing benefits of laughter of our health, imagine how this simple act can change our lives by supporting our emotional and physical wellbeing.
 When we have fun, we step away from our worries and our entrenched thought patterns.
 So having fun can be a kind of meditation and a medication!